Well, you asked for it (or maybe you just accidentally clicked on the wrong tab...)

 Since no one was banging down my door offering me a publishing contract for a gazillion dollars, I took a job in trade journalism writing about...wait for it...hardware.
 Nuts and bolts and electric drills.
 Six years of them, in fact.
 From journalism I moved into corporate communications for a major retailer, launching a new consumer magazine for them, and finally I wound up working in television on Australia’s longest running serial drama, Neighbours.
 This was a great job, and it taught me an enormous amount about character, story, structure and emotional story telling.
 It also helped me see where I’d been going wrong with my romance writing.

 I went back to the drawing board.
 I wrote.
 I submitted.
 I waited.
 More than a year and a couple of revisions later, I got The Call.
 Much dancing with underwear on head and champagne swilling ensued.

 I still write for TV - mostly Neighbours, but I also co-created a teen drama series called Karaoke High that screened in New Zealand, Canada, France and Australia.
 And I occasionally help out on other shows and consult on movie projects.
-Mostly, though, it’s just me in my PJs, hanging around with my laptop, writing about the stuff I love to read - romance.
+Mostly, though, it’s just me in my PJs, hanging around with my laptop, writing about the stuff I love to read - romance - with my furry black dog, Max, by my side.
 Long may it continue!